-Individuals should understand that the use of alcohol or drugs never makes them at fault for sex discrimination, sex-based harassment, or sexual misconduct, nor does it mitigate accountability for committing these prohibited behaviors against others.
+Individuals should understand that the use of alcohol or drugs never makes them at fault for discrimination, sexual harassment, sexual misconduct, or retaliation, nor does it mitigate accountability for committing these prohibited behaviors against others.

 11. RECORD KEEPING

 For a period of at least seven (7) years following the conclusion of a resolution process, the College will maintain records of: